carallon/io-module-developer-guide/source/guide/module-instances.rst

 To determine the string describing the trigger that will be displayed in the Designer Trigger UI and on the controller's web interface, you should set the trigger's :ref:`description_handler <description-handler>`.

+If there are issues that might require the users attention, that should be displayed in the Designer Trigger UI, you should set the trigger's :ref:`issues_handler <issues-handler>`.

 .. _module-instances-conditions:

 Conditions